aws-powertools/powertools-lambda-typescript/docs/features/idempotency.md

 * Select a subset of the event as the idempotency key using JMESPath expressions
 * Set a time window in which records with the same payload should be considered duplicates
 * Expires in-progress executions if the Lambda function times out halfway through
+* Support for Amazon DynamoDB, Valkey, Redis OSS, or any Redis-compatible cache as the persistence layer

 ## Terminology